flyteorg/flytesnacks/README.md

 > To get the hang of Python SDK, refer to the [Getting Started](https://docs.flyte.org/en/latest/getting_started.html) tutorial before exploring the examples.

-[User Guide](https://docs.flyte.org/projects/cookbook/en/latest/index.html) section has code examples, tips, and tricks that showcase the usage of Flyte features and integrations.
+The [User Guide](https://docs.flyte.org/projects/cookbook/en/latest/index.html) section has code examples, tips, and tricks that showcase the usage of Flyte features and integrations.

-[Tutorials](https://docs.flyte.org/projects/cookbook/en/latest/tutorials.html) section has real-world examples, ranging from machine learning training, data processing to feature engineering.
+The [Tutorials](https://docs.flyte.org/projects/cookbook/en/latest/tutorials.html) section has real-world examples, ranging from machine learning training, data processing to feature engineering.

+the [Integrations](https://docs.flyte.org/projects/cookbook/en/latest/integrations.html) section demonstrates how to use Flyte with other tools and frameworks.

 > Flytesnacks currently has all examples in Python (Flytekit Python SDK).
-In the future, Java examples employing Flytekit Java will be added.

 <html>
     <h2 id="contribution-guide">